Niagara Falls in Winter: Tips and Things to Do (2026)

 If you’re already on the U.S. side, then the Underground Heritage Center is probably only a 10 minute drive out of your way.
 If you’re on the Canadian side, then it will take about 30 minutes to get over there, not including the time to cross the boarder.

-14. Try some comforting Canadian food (Canada)
+13. Try some comforting Canadian food

-If you’re crossing the border into Canada to visit Niagara Falls, there are a few different kinds of Canadian dishes and snacks you should try that you can’t get in the U.S.:
+If you’re crossing the border into Canada to visit Niagara Falls, there are a few different kinds of Canadian dishes and snacks you should try that you can’t get in the U.S.

 Poutine.
 While it originated in Quebec, it is very popular and commonly found in Ontario too.
+A poutine is especially nice to have in winter

 Nanaimo Bar – a pastry that you can find at Tim Horton’s, or other bakeries